Govt paid Rs4b to Broadsheet for fake recoveries: Marriyum

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan Muslim League-Nawaz (PML-N) on Wednesday demanded of the Government to make public negotiations between the Adviser to the Prime Minister on Accountability and Interior, Shahzad Akbar and Broadsheet Company.
+ISLAMABAD: The PML-N on Wednesday asked the government to make public negotiations between Adviser to the Prime Minister on Accountability and Interior, Shahzad Akbar and Broadsheet Company.

 Now, she alleged that Shahzad Akbar was holding talks with Broadsheet to secure upto 50 percent Commission out of Rs4 billion paid to the company.